DopplerUniversity/vercel-gitops-secrets-nextjs/README.md

 ### Production

-Test by triggering a Production deployment:
+Trigger a Production deployment by running:

 ```sh
 vercel --prod